-To this end, the MIPLC has set up a dedicated Research Unit, which is overseen by Professor Josef Drexl, LL.M.
-(Berkeley), Chair of the MIPLC Managing Board and Director at the Max Planck Institute for Intellectual Property.
-The Research Unit is directed by the MIPLC's Program Directors, Dr. Gintare Surblyte, LL.M.
-(Munich), and Mr. Seth Ericsson, J.D., LL.M.
-(Mainz) who are responsible for the coordination of research projects, scientific conferences and the MIPLC Ph.D.
+To this end, the MIPLC has set up a dedicated Research Unit, which is overseen by Professor Dr. Josef Drexl, LL.M.
+(Berkeley), Chair of the MIPLC Managing Board and Director at the Max Planck Institute for Innovation and Competition.
+The Research Unit is directed by the MIPLC Program Director who is responsible for the coordination of research projects, scientific conferences and the MIPLC Ph.D.
 Program.

 MIPLC Book Series

 Since 2008, the MIPLC has been publishing outstanding Master's and Ph.D. theses in its own book series.
 This series is published by the well-known publishing house Nomos Verlagsgesellschaft.
 To see a list of all volumes, please refer to our Projects and Publications section.

 Master's and Ph.D.
 Theses